aaron-grau/curic/html-css/readings/css_nontech.md

 Ex: "The Windows 10 UI is so confusing!
 I don't know how to change any settings."

-- Responsive: A web design is responsive if adjusts to (and looks decent across) different device screen sizes.
+- Responsive: A web design is responsive if it adjusts to (and looks decent across) different device screen sizes.
 Ex: "My orthodontist's website looks okay on my laptop, but it isn't responsive.
 It displays weirdly on mobile and I can't find her contact